Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Unused replication slots

-To prevent storage bloat, Neon automatically removes inactive replication slots after 75 minutes if there are other active replication slots.
+To prevent storage bloat, Neon automatically removes inactive replication slots after approximately 40 hours if there are other active replication slots.

 If you have only one replication slot, and that slot becomes inactive, it will not be dropped because a single replication slot does not cause storage bloat.

-An inactive replication slot is one that doesn't acknowledge flush_lsn progress for more than 75 minutes.
+An inactive replication slot is one that doesn't acknowledge flush_lsn progress for more than approximately 40 hours.
 This is the same flush_lsn value found in the pg_stat_replication view in your Neon database.

 An inactive replication slot can be the result of a dead subscriber, where the replication slot has not been removed after a subscriber is deactivated or becomes unavailable.
 An inactive replication slot can also result from a long replication delay configured on the subscriber.
 For example, subscribers like Fivetran or Airbyte let you to configure the replication frequency or set a replication delay to minimize usage.